List of birds of Spain: Waxbills and allies

 The estrildid finches are small passerine birds of the Old World tropics and Australasia.
 They are gregarious and often colonial seed eaters with short thick but pointed bills.
-They are all similar in structure and habits, but have wide variation in plumage colors and patterns.
+They are all similar in structure and habits, but have wide variation in plumage colours and patterns.
+They are popular as cagebirds and several have established feral populations away from their native ranges.